Almost Adults by Ali Pantony | Book Review

 Emma ‘Mackie’ – a career girl who is looking for her next big move but keeps cocking up her interviews

 Let me start with the simple fact, which is that I enjoyed this book.
-That may seem like an ominous opening to a review, but honestly I’m melting in this Indian summer heat and my brain is barely working.
+That may seem like an ominous opening to a review, but honestly, I’m melting in this Indian summer heat and my brain is barely working.

 The story is simple yet effective, the characters are warm and you root for them.

 However, they all seem to blend into one.
-I read this book over a few sittings during the month and I would struggle which girl was which.
+I read this book over a few sittings during the month and I would struggle with which girl was which.
 When I read the last 40% in two sittings it became easier to tell them apart, but I don’t know whether this is because I binge-read it or because the characters started to come into their own.
 Honestly, I think it is the former.

 Having some characters of the same gender, with similar issues and voices makes it very hard to delineate them from each other.
 However, because they’re all great I didn’t mind when the character lines blurred and I got their names mixed up.
 It was still enjoyable to read about.